nlace/DIYPlanner/README.md

 The idea is simple, give the script a start date and the number of days you would like and it will output a pdf file that you can print and cut.
+I have included some examples showing how to reorient the pages if dual sided printing is your thing.

 I designed this for use with the Staples ARC mini notebooks.